deckhouse/virtualization/docs/ADMIN_GUIDE.md

   sizingPolicies: ...
 ```

-Next, let's look at the blocks settings in more detail:
+Next, let's take a closer look at the setting blocks.

 #### vCPU settings

 The `.spec.cpu` block allows you to specify or configure the vCPU for the VM.

 {{< alert level="warning">}}
-The `.spec.cpu` block settings cannot be changed after the VirtualMachineClass resource is created.
+Settings in the `.spec.cpu` block cannot be changed after the VirtualMachineClass resource is created.
-{{{< /alert >}}
+{{< /alert >}}

-examples of `.spec.cpu` block settings:
+Examples of the `.spec.cpu` block settings:

 - A class with a vCPU with the required set of processor instructions.
-In this case, we use `type: Features` to specify the required set of supported instructions for the processor:
+In this case, use `type: Features` to specify the required set of supported instructions for the processor:

   ```yaml
   spec: